A Quasi-Bayesian Perspective to Online Clustering: Introduction

 \section{Introduction}

 Online learning has been extensively studied these last decades in game theory and statistics \citep[see][and references therein]{CBL2006}.
 The problem can be described as a sequential game: a blackbox reveals at each time $t$ some $z_t\in\mathcal{Z}$.
 Then, the forecaster predicts the next value based on the past observations and possibly other available information.
-Unlike the classical statistical framework, the sequence $(z_{t})$ is not assumed to be a realization of some stochastic process.
-Research efforts in online learning began in the framework of prediction with expert advice.
-In this setting, the forecaster has access to a set $\{f_{e,t}\in\mathcal{D} : e\in \mathcal{E}\}$ of experts' predictions, where $\mathcal{E}$ is a finite set of experts (such as deterministic physical models, or stochastic decisions).
+In the present work we will consider the scenario in which the sequence $(z_{t})$ is not assumed to be a realization of some stochastic process.
+One of the well known problem in online learning that happened to attract a lot of interest is prediction with expert advice.
+In this setting, the forecaster has access to a set $\{f_{e,t}\in\mathcal{D} : e\in \mathcal{E}\}$ of experts' predictions, where $f_{e,t}$ is the prediction of expert $e$ at time $t$, $\mathcal{D}$ is a decision space which is assumed to be a convex subset of vector space and $\mathcal{E}$ is a finite set of experts (such as deterministic physical models, or stochastic decisions).
 Predictions made by the forecaster and experts are assessed with a loss function $\ell:\mathcal{D}\times \mathcal{Z}\longrightarrow \R_{+}$.
 The goal is to build a sequence $\hat{z}_1,\dots,\hat{z}_T$ (denoted by $(\hat{z}_{t})_{1:T}$ in the sequel) of predictions which are nearly as good as the best expert's predictions in the first $T$ time rounds, \ie, satisfying uniformly over any sequence $(z_{t})$ the following regret bound

 where $\Delta_{T}(\mathcal{E})$ is a remainder term.
 This term should be as small as possible and in particular sublinear in $T$.
-When $\mathcal{E}$ is finite, and the loss is bounded in $[0,1]$ and convex in its first argument, an explicit $\Delta_{T}(\mathcal{E})=\sqrt{(T/2)\log \vert \mathcal{E}\vert}$ is given by \cite{CBL2006}.
+When $\mathcal{E}$ is finite, and the loss is bounded in $[0,1]$ and convex in its first argument, an optimal $\Delta_{T}(\mathcal{E})=\sqrt{(T/2)\log \vert \mathcal{E}\vert}$ is given by Theorem 2.2 of \cite{CBL2006}.
 The optimal forecaster is then obtained by forming the exponentially weighted average of all experts.
-For similar results, we refer the reader to \cite{LW1994}, \cite{CFH1997}.
+For similar results, we refer the reader to \cite{LW1994} and \cite{CFH1997}.

 Online learning techniques have also been applied to the regression framework.
 In particular, sequential ridge regression has been studied by \cite{Vov2001}.
 For any $t=1,\dots,T$, we now assume that $z_{t}=(x_{t},y_{t})\in \R^{d}\times\R$.
 At each time $t$, the forecaster gives a prediction $\hat{y}_{t}$ of $y_{t}$, using only newly revealed side information $x_{t}$ and past observations $(x_{s},y_{s})_{1:(t-1)}$.
 Let $\langle \cdot,\cdot \rangle$ denote the scalar product in $\R^{d}$.
 A possible goal is to build a forecaster whose performance is nearly as good as the best linear forecaster $f_{\theta}\colon x\mapsto \langle \theta,x\rangle$, \ie, such that uniformly over all sequences $(x_{t},y_{t})_{1:T}$,